Lucasn24/RageScroll/README.md

-# RageBreak
+# 🎮 RageBreak

-RageScroll is a Manifest V3 Chrome extension that enforces micro‑breaks while you browse.
+RageBreak is a Manifest V3 Chrome extension that enforces micro‑breaks while you browse.
 When the timer hits, a fullscreen overlay appears and you must finish a mini‑game to continue scrolling.
 It is designed to be lightweight, fully offline, and configurable per website.

-## Why RageScroll
+## Why RageBreak

 - Reduce “doomscrolling” by adding a friendly pause.
 - Keep you in control with configurable timing and site targeting.